 But where is the fun of throwing by the window all the handsome BBS software of the past?
 One must get over the fact that BBS culture was current more than one generation ago.
 There is a living BBS scene.
 What was known before as scene BBSes are still here.

 In this technical white paper example, in the first instance, I will take into account the time that the first phase of the project took.
 This variable will be factored in the Fun vs Drudge Equation.
 It will be done for every stage of the project’s tasks.
 Especially about how using legacy software can prove a time-sink.
 An obstacle in the implementation process.

 The first live version of the BBS was a failure.
 It was a crippled take on streamlining old telecommunications applications with retro-gaming.
 It was a customized version of the BBS as front-end.
 A front end for a games server delivering single-player text adventures of the past.
 This first incarnation didn’t feature common BBS functionalities.
 It didn’t have messages, files bases, and the rest because I couldn’t make those work.

-In a second instance, I will outline the steps I followed to let the BBS software of my choice (System/X) functioning.
-I was able to let it working at 99% 1990s-BBS-radness.
+In a second instance, I will outline the steps I followed to make the BBS software of my choice (System/X) work.
+I was able to make it work at 99% 1990s-BBS-radness.
 The second phase, more than two years later, was a new start.
 A clean installation of the vanilla version of the BBS software.
 I managed to make it work on a server running Windows 7 32 bits.
 This time, almost all the features BBSes were known to have available back in the ’90s were supported.